The Hertie School of Governance in Berlin is offering 10 doctoral stipends for its

-The three-year doctoral programme offers rigorous academic training and familiarises students with cutting-edge methods in public policy research.
-The programme addresses exceptional candidates committed to research on public policy related research questions.
-The programme is interdisciplinary, but offers a specialisation within economics, law, political science, and sociology.
+starting in September 2019.
+The application period lasts from 1 December 2018 to 31 January 2019.
+The programmes offer rigorous academic training and familiarise students with cutting-edge methods in public policy research.
+They address exceptional candidates committed to research on public policy related research questions.
+The programmes are interdisciplinary, but offer a specialisation within economics, law, political science, and sociology.

 Key selection criteria are the thematic fit of the dissertation proposal with the research agenda of the Hertie School and its faculty members, the applicant’s academic performance and references, and the overall motivation.